bipin-a/thesis-meng/meeting_mins.md

 ### Open Ended Questions:

 - Why don't adverserial attacks for text transfer between models, whereas adverserial attacks for images are transferable?

+## 2023-04-21

+### Final Idea:
+- Rank the top N adversarial attacks on language models on the basis of `Transferability` and `Semantic Similarity`.
+Using [Adversarial GLUE: A Multi-Task Benchmark for Robustness Evaluation of Language Models, Boxin Wang 2021](https://openreview.net/forum?id=GF9cSKI3A_q) and [On the Transferability of Adversarial Attacks against Neural Text Classifier, Liping Yuan 2021](https://aclanthology.org/2021.emnlp-main.121.pdf) as inspiration.

+### Action Items:
+- Implement a POC with a small dataset and a small model